michaelfeil/commonroad_motionplaner_michaelf/README.md

 ## Answers to Infrequently asked questions (IAQ):

+- For ideas, please feel free to contact me (contact details on Github or [Website](https://michaelfeil.github.io) )
 - Obviously no weights are tuned in this blueprint
 - no szenarios types are distinguished.
 (e.g. in a scenario without goal, a reference path that shows a way to the goal is not as helpful as with goal)
 - if makes sense to use a different (or even multiple) motion planner sets)
-- For ideas, please feel free to contact me (contact details on Github or [Website](https://michaelfeil.github.io) )
+- I do not plan to provide my non vanilla/blueprint version in the future.

 ## Visualizaton